tarantool/tntcxx/doc/tntcxx_api.rst

 Space class
 ^^^^^^^^^^^

-..  cpp:class:: OuterScope::Space : Connection
+..  cpp:class:: Space : Connection

     ``Space`` is a nested class of the :ref:`Connection <tntcxx_api_connection>` class.
 It is a public wrapper to access the data-manipulation methods in the way